 PTSD - Trauma Release Therapy

-PTSD can seem unstoppable - but the good news is that it can be stopped!
+PTSD may seem unstoppable - but the good news is.....

-PTSD is where continuing to run the patterns and story of the trauma is what causes the trauma to become more embedded and feel unstoppable.
+It is not going to serve you to continue to run the patterns of memory and the story of the trauma is it is the act of constantly running that trauma story that causes the trauma to feel more embedded and feel in that way feel unstoppable.

 The truth of the brain and the healthier ways of dealing with trauma is that a traumatic event will often serve as a lesson about what is dangerous - it alerts and informs us to be more careful in the future and to avoid future risks.